Signing a payment request

 ---|---|---|---|

-address | String | The user’s address that receives the token/NFT, will also act as a fallback address if a smart contract can't be executed.
-In case of fallback, we will transfer commodity_amount to this address. | 0x00000000000000000000000000000 00000000001 |
+address | String | The user’s address that receives the token/NFT.
+It will also act as a fallback address if a smart contract can’t be executed.
+In case of fallback, we will transfer | 0x00000000000000000000000000000 |

-commodity | String | Cryptocurrency which should be sent to the smart contract see Supported coins and blockchains | commodity:'ETH' |
+commodity | String | Cryptocurrency which should be sent to the smart contract, see Supported coins and blockchains |

-network | String | Network for the cryptocurrency, see Supported coins and blockchains | network: 'ethereum' |
+network | String | Network for the cryptocurrency, see Supported coins and blockchains |

-commodity_amount | Number | Amount of cryptocurrency necessary for executing the given smart contract.
-Precision of 8 decimal places, please round up or you will get 9004 signature error code. | 0.03 (must be less than 8 decimal places) |
+commodity_amount | Number | Amount of cryptocurrency necessary for executing the given smart contract. | 0.03 (maximum 8 decimal places) |

-sc_address | String | The address of the smart contract. | 0x00000000000000000000000000000 00000000002 |
+sc_address | String | The address of the smart contract. | 0x00000000000000000000000000000 |

-sc_input_data | String | Input data that will be used for the smart contract execution, in hex format. | 0x40c10f1900000000000000000000000 085f584812fc19c69e4dd586f06df93aa7 bdadd4d000000000000000000000000 000000000000000000000000016345 785d8a0000 |
+sc_input_data | String | Input data used for the smart contract execution in hex format.
+For Tezos, this must be Michelson code passed as JSON transformed into hex format.
+See Forming input data. | 0x40c10f1900000000000000000000000 |